tasuren/window-getter-rs/README.md

 - [x] macOS
 - [x] Windows
 - [ ] Linux?

-      I have no plans to make this at this time due to my inexperienced knowledge about Linux.
+I have no plans to make Linux support at this time due to my inexperienced knowledge about Linux.
 But I'd be happy to receive pull requests.

 ### macOS permission